Spain's Red Princess, A Champion Of Women's Rights & Progressive Politics, Passes Away From Coronavirus

 "On this afternoon...our sister Maria Teresa de Borbón-Parma and Borbón Busset, victim of the coronavirus COVID-19, died in Paris at the age of 86," reads Prince Sixtus Henry’s statement.

 The Spanish princess is not the first royal to test positive for the coronavirus.
-Last week, it was confirmed that the U.K’s Prince Charles has the virus, though his symptoms are reportedly mild.
-Monaco’s Prince Albert also tested positive for COVID-19 on March 18.
+Last week, it was confirmed that Prince Charles has the virus, though his symptoms are reportedly mild.
+Monaco’s Prince Albert also tested positive for COVID-19 on 18th March.
 He has continued to work and claims that his symptoms are also mild.
 The Archduke of Austria, Karl von Habsburg, was the first known royal to test positive for the coronavirus after experiencing flu-like symptoms in early March.

 Other members of Spain’s royal family were also tested for the virus, including King Felipe VI and his wife, Queen Letizia; however, it appears that Princess Maria is the only one who tested positive.
 Norway’s King Harald and Queen Sonja are also in self-quarantine, though it is unclear whether they were tested for the virus.